StandOfGiants/StandOfGiants.github.io/_posts/2022-05-21-dialog-tree.markdown

 ### A message said by a character

-This is a message that is said by a user.
+This is a message that is said by a character (e.g. Smoker/Hina/etc.).
 The format of the line is the character's name, followed by a colon (`:`) followed by the message the character says.
 For example:

 ```
 character: message